 Studies have proven that engaged workers are not only more productive, but they are safer too.
 Organisations with a high level of staff engagement tend to have a lower number of accidents, incidents and claims.
-A 2009 study by Gallup, found that business units with the highest rate of employee engagement had 49% less safety incidents than those with with lower employee engagement.
+Studies have found that business units with the highest rate of employee engagement had 49% fewer safety incidents than those with with lower employee engagement.
 There was also a reduction in employee absenteeism.

 So while training staff on the importance of safety is crucial, it’s the creation of a supportive environment with the right people in the right jobs that actually lays the foundations for a culture of safety.